Temporomandibular Joint Dysfunction – The Possible Origin Of Severe Referred Pain

 When the TMJ is injured, muscles, ligaments, tendons, nerves and blood vessels can get injured simultaneously.
 The nerves send out and receive information from these structures.
 Irritation of the nerve can cause pain felt far from the originating problem.
 This phenomenon is also known as “referred pain”.

-The main goal of the physiotherapy is to identify the source of the symptoms, aiming to reduce the pain and regaining normal function of the TMJ with manual therapy and exercises.
+The main goal of the physiotherapy is to identify the source of the symptoms, aiming to reduce the pain and regain normal function of the TMJ with manual therapy and exercises.

 - What is Symphysis Pubis Dysfunction (SPD)